 Ten automakers with 57 percent of the U.S. market share will make automatic braking standard soon, the DOT, NHTSA and IIHS announced Friday.
 The technology has…

 The 2018 Chevrolet Equinox unveiled Thursday has shed 400 pounds for its latest generation, indicating collision repairers should anticipate working on a greater proportion of advanced materials when Chevy’s No. 2 selling vehicle goes on sale in a few months.

-Based on a body repair manual on the Genuine GM Parts site, the past Equinox body-in-white appears to have been mostly mild steel, though some of the usual locales like B-pillars and rocker inners are made from ultra-high-strength steel for the 2016-17 model years.
+Based on a body repair manual on the Genuine GM Parts site, the past Equinox body-in-white appears to have been mostly mild steel, though some of the usual locales like rocker inners and door reinforcements are made from ultra-high-strength steel for the 2016-17 model years.